Ms. Tytti Tuppurainen, M.A., Oulu, Finland

 Leader of the Social Democratic Women in Finland

-Chair of the Party´s Europe Working Group
+Chair of the Party´s Foreign and Security Policy Working Group (previously Chair of the Europe Working Group 2012-2023)

-Member of the Social Democratic Party Executive Board
+Representative of the Social Democratic Women in Finland to the Social Democratic Party Executive Board

 Member of the PES (Party of European Social Democrats) Presidency